wen-haox/ats-qwenai/prd.md

 The following must not be cut:

-- GitHub evidence harvesting.
+- One fixture-backed GitHub evidence harvest.
-- Authorship analysis.
-- Fork/originality detection.
+- One authorship/originality result for a candidate repository.
-- Sandbox proof-of-execution for one ecosystem.
+- One sandbox proof-of-execution result for the selected ecosystem.
-- Evidence-linked claim verification.
+- Evidence-linked claim verification for at least three claims.
-- Fit decision against rubric.
+- One rubric-backed fit decision.
-- Human override.
+- Human review with confirm or override.
-- Audit log.
+- Audit log entries for automated actions and human review.
-- Magic-link scheduling flow or dashboard-visible scheduling link.
+- Dashboard-visible scheduling link with one successful booking.
 - Alibaba Cloud deployment proof.

 ---

-## 31. Milestones
+## 32. Milestones

 ### Day 1 — Integration Spike